Daniel-Ortiz1210/Banking-System-Customers-API/README.md

 ## Description

-This is a simple API that allows you to manage customers.
-You can create, read, update and delete customers.
+This project is a RESTful API that allows users to manage customers in a banking system.
-The API is built using Python, FastAPI and SQLAlchemy.

 ## Contents